ncaptier/stabilized-ica/docs/source/omics.rst

 Enrichment analysis for annotating components
 ---------------------------------------------
-Let us now focus on transcriptomic data (i.e gene expression data) and the tools that **stabilized-ica** provides to biologically annotate the associated ICA components.
-These tools are gathered in the `sica.annotate <modules/classes.html#sica-annotate-biological-annotation-of-ica-components>`_ module.
+Let us now focus on transcriptomic data (i.e gene expression data) and the tools that `sica-omics <https://github.com/ncaptier/sica-omics>`_ provides to biologically annotate the associated ICA components.
+These tools are gathered in the `sicaomics.annotate <https://github.com/ncaptier/sica-omics/tree/main/sicaomics/annotate>`_ module.

 Extraction of the top expressed genes
 _____________________________________